-Sometimes I think of my life in dog chunks, a time-line of dog lives intertwined with mine.
+Sometimes, I think about my life in dog chunks, a timeline of dog lives intertwined with mine.
 There has always been at least one dog in my life, so of course, by the time you get to be my age, this adds up to be a fair number of dogs.

-Pets of any sort come into our lives, then leave, too soon of course.
+Pets come into our lives and then leave, too soon, of course.
 Time with pets is limited, but we willingly give our hearts to them anyway.
 It’s worth it.
 The joy outweighs the inconvenience.
 The joy outweighs the exasperation.
 The joy outweighs the heartache.

-We had Elsie for twelve years.
-Twelve years is a good amount of living for a dog, a fair amount I suppose, but still, I wanted more.
+We got to have Elsie for twelve years.
+Twelve years is a good amount of living for a dog, a fair amount, I suppose; but still, I wanted more.

 A lot happens in a person’s life in twelve years, in the lifetime of a dog.